 What could my career look like with a degree in Mathematical Sciences - Applied Mathematics, B.S.?

 Applied mathematics careers involve exploring theoretical content in applied mathematics disciplines such as mathematical biology—the intersection between biology and math.
 Florida Tech has one of only 30 applied mathematics programs in the US.

 Employers that have recruited Florida Tech students with an applied mathematics degree for internships and careers include:

 Mathematics can be applied to solve problems such as underground water pollution, traffic jams, inflation, unemployment, and climate change.
-Some Florida Tech applied mathematics graduates accept teaching positions or go to jobs in finance or business.
-One of the most important aspects of the applied mathematics program is that it teaches you how to apply math in areas such as engineering, the physical and life sciences, environmental science, social science, and business so that when you graduate, careers in all these fields will be open to you.
+Some Florida Tech applied mathematics graduates seek teaching positions or go to jobs in finance or business.
+One of the most important aspects of the applied mathematics program is that it teaches you how to apply math in areas such as engineering, the physical and life sciences, environmental science, social science, and business so that when you graduate, careers in all these fields could be open to you.

 The Occupational Outlook Handbook, published by the US Department of Labor’s Bureau of Labor Statistics (BLS), provides information about specific jobs including median annual pay, working conditions and job outlook.
 It shares information on applied mathematics careers such as nuclear engineering, physics, pharmaceuticals, and economics.
 According to the Bureau, careers in math are forecasted to continue to grow 14% on average through 2020.